ryasar79/reduxx/README.md

     componentDidMount() {

-        // Step 2: c) Also Add this function here, setInitialState();
+        // Step 2: d) Also Add this function here, setInitialState();
     }
 }